Application Process

 Placement Process

-School placements are completely operated and managed by the local regional Spanish governments.
-Placements are available at schools in Spain in the following Autonomous Communities (Spanish Regions): Madrid, The Basque Country, Valencia, The Canary Islands, Extremadura, Cantabria, Murcia, La Rioja, Castilla La Mancha, Galicia, Castilla y León, Andalucía, The Baleares Islands, Aragón, and Asturias.
+Placements are available at schools in Spain in the following Autonomous Communities (Spanish Regions): The Community of Madrid, The Basque Country, The Community of Valencia, The Canary Islands, Extremadura, Cantabria, Murcia, La Rioja, Castilla-La Mancha, Galicia, Castilla y León, Andalucía, The Baleares Islands, Aragón, and Asturias.

 Placements are not currently available in Cataluña (including Barcelona), Navarra, or Ceuta and Melilla.